delphix-integrations/terraform-provider-delphix/docs/index.md

 * __host__: The hostname for DCT.
 * __key__ : The API Key which is used to authenticate with DCT.
 (Example `apk 2.abc123...`).
 * __tls_insecure_skip__: (Optional) A boolean value which determines whether to skip the SSL/TLS check.
-The dfault value is `false`.
+The default value is `false`.
 Skipping any SSL/TLS check is not recommended for production environments.
 * __host_scheme__: (Optional) Determines the configured host URL's scheme.
 The default value is `https`.

 Consult the documentation's Resources section for details on individual resources, such as VDB, dSource, and Environment.